-The most reliable way to connect measurement instruments to the evaluation board is to use SMB/SMA or 2-pin headers connectors along with coaxial cables.
-This configuration will be most resilient to external coupling and is the most mechanically stable and it is the preferred way for measurement for high-speed signal.
+The best way to connect measurement instruments to the evaluation board is to use SMB/SMA or 2-pin headers connectors along with coaxial cables.
+This configuration will be most resilient to external coupling, and it is preferred way for measurement, e.g., high speed dI/dt transients.

-Keystone test points are a convenient way to connect any instrument, but is it recommended for DC setups only.
+Keystone test point are a convenient way to connect any instrument, but is it recommended for DC setups only.